 Jeremiah 50:8 “Remove out of the midst of Babylon, and go forth out of the land of the Chaldeans, and be as the he goats before the flocks.”

-This, in the literal sense, is a call to the Jews in Babylon, and in other parts of Chaldea, to go out from that place upon the proclamation of Cyrus.
+This, in the literal sense, is a call for the Jews in Babylon, and in other parts of Chaldea, to go out from that place upon the proclamation of Cyrus.
 And especially to the chief of them, to animate the rest, and set them an example.
 Such as Zerubbabel, Jeshua, Ezra, and others.
-And, in the mystical sense, is a call to the people of God in Rome, and the antichristian states, to come out from there, a little before the destruction thereof (as in Rev. 18:4).
+And, in the mystical sense, is a call for the people of God in Rome, and the antichristian states, to come out from there, a little before the destruction thereof (as in Rev. 18:4).
 Which seems to refer to this passage.

 “And be as the he goats before the flocks”: Which walk stately and nimbly, cheerfully and readily.
 Without fear and dread, boldly and confidently, and encourage others to follow them.
 The Targum is, “as princes at the head of their people.”

 As the he goat leads the flock, that is what the people are to do.
 They must flee the city now, before Cyrus’ army actually starts fighting.

 Jeremiah 50:9 “For, lo, I will raise and cause to come up against Babylon an assembly of great nations from the north country: and they shall set themselves in array against her; from thence she shall be taken: their arrows [shall be] as of a mighty expert man; none shall return in vain.”